EleganckaPorazka/lwr_motion_program/README.md

 ## Notes

 TODO: The *lin_demo* seems to be working OK in some runs, and wrong in others.
 Perhaps sometimes there is some mismatch (loss of synchronization?) when reading joint states?
-And in some runs, even though it goes along a straight line, the feedback goes only to 97-98% complete, and then "Trajectory finished".
-However, changing dt to 0.01 from 0.005 resulted in much more truly successful runs (straight line motion, 100% complete).
-Perhaps the virtual machine is mediocre, but I will be able to test it on a good PC not until September.
+Time to explore the real-time kernel?

 TODO: multiple goals to define PTP and LIN combinations.

-TODO: LAUNCHER!
-Or at least parameters in yaml file
+TODO: launcher and parameter yaml files -- in progress...

 This code is also uploaded to [**my other repository**](https://gitlab.com/lwolinski/lwr_motion_program.git).